 - Unique: Your page should have a unique presence of the person, entity or business it represents.
 Facebook only verifies one account per business or person, with the exception of language-specific accounts.
 Note: they won’t verify a general account about

 - Complete: Your page should be active (multiple posts) and have an updated “About” section and profile picture.

-- Create a strong reason for why verification is important.
-The stronger reason you can provide to why you need Facebook verification, the higher your chances will be on getting approved.
+- Create a strong reason why verification is important.
+The stronger reason you can provide to why you need Facebook verification, the higher your chances will be of getting approved.